apache/carbondata/docs/csdk-guide.md

 ```
 /**
- * read schema from path,
+ * Read schema from path,
  * path can be folder path, carbonindex file path, and carbondata file path
  * and will not check all files schema
  *